 Here, we assume that the observed number of events $k_i$ is given by the background only, i.e., $k_{i} = N^{\mathrm{DSNB}}_{i}$.
 We note that only $N^{\mathrm{PBH}}_i$ depends on $f_{\rm PBH}$ and that $\lambda_{i}(f_{\rm PBH} = 0) = k_{i}$.

 To obtain the expected sensitivity, we use the log-likelihood ratio~\cite{Cowan:2010js}

 The limit on the PBH fraction at a one-sided 95\% confidence level can be determined by $TS =2.71.$

-Figure~\ref{fig:background}, in grey region, shows the sensitivity floor for PBHs with neutrinos.
+Fig.~\ref{fig:background}, in the gray region, shows the sensitivity floor for PBHs with neutrinos.
 It is worth noting that PBHs with masses exceeding $9 \times 10^{15}\,{\rm g}$ would be challenging to be detected by neutrinos from Hawking radiation.
-To account for the theoretical uncertainties inherent in the DSNB model, we consider its range of variability~\cite{Moller:2018kpn}, represented by a yellow band in Figure~\ref{fig:background}.
+To account for the theoretical uncertainties inherent in the DSNB model, we consider its range of variability~\cite{Moller:2018kpn}, represented by a yellow band in Fig.~\ref{fig:background}.

 We note that the definition of the sensitivity floor is not unique~\cite{Billard:2013qya,Edsjo:2017kjk,Arguelles:2017eao}.
-Therefore, it is also possible to define a theoretical sensitivity floor such that the neutrino flux from PBHs equals to the flux from the DSNB at some energy.
-This approach would be detector-independent.
-However, we find that the theoretical sensitivity floor defined in this manner tends to be higher than the detector-dependent approach.
+Therefore, it is also possible to define a theoretical sensitivity floor such that the neutrino flux from PBHs equals the flux from the DSNB at some energies.
+This approach would be detector independent.
+However, we find that the theoretical sensitivity floor defined in this manner tends to be higher than the detector dependent approach.
 This is because the events approach takes into the Poisson events probabilities, while the theoretical flux approach relies on the flux comparison at a single point.
-Thus, the detector-dependent definition of the sensitivity floor based on number of events is more practical and is presented in this work.
+Thus, the detector dependent definition of the sensitivity floor based on number of events is more practical and is presented in this work.